tiqsclass6/gcp-be-a-man-level-9/README.md

 ---

-Sample Commands to build and push and deploy the image are below, as are the helm commands if you have a kuberenetes cluster:
+Sample Commands to build and push and deploy the image are below, I also included the helm commands if you have a kuberenetes cluster:

 ---
 Cloud build Construction and Deployment: